So you want to go to Guatemala… We’re all for it!

 Antigua Guatemala is a colonial gem, filled with narrow cobblestone streets, jacarandas, 16th-century ruins, and bright, infectious culture.
 It’s a historically significant town that’s UNESCO listed, and yet it lives firmly in the present.

-Is Guatemala Safe for Families?
+How Safe is Guatemala for Families?

-Yes, Guatemala is safe for families to travel.
+Guatemala is safe for families to travel.
 Better yet, Guatemalan society loves children.
 But to be honest, you’re probably going to have to be an adventurous family to make the trip.

 Guatemala is perfect for curious and mature kids.
 Though taking young children might be a bit stressful.
 If they’re not interested in history or scenery, they might not have a good time either.